langchain-ai/langchain/docs/index.rst

 Ecosystem
 ------------

-| Guides for how other products integrated with LangChain.
+| Guides for how other products can be used with LangChain.

 - `Integrations <./integrations.html>`_